“The best way to spread Christmas cheer is singing loud for all to hear!”

 Ghost of Christmas Future

-In partnership with Food Futurologist, Dr Morgaine Gaye, Bidfood shared its predictions for Christmas Day dining ten years from now as it reveals its 2019 festive range
+In partnership with Food Futurologist, Dr Morgaine Gaye, Bidfood shared its predictions for Christmas Day dining ten years from now.

 Microchips on Menus OOH